ibrahimalkurdi/Docker-cheat-sheet/README.md

 # Docker 101 workshop
-I made this repository for k24 workshop which is an introduction for Docker
+I made this repository for k24 workshop which is Docker introduction.

 ## Portable Docker for Linux OS:
 These steps will help you to install docker binareis in transient way.